 I have organised, chaired and presented for the Musicological Society of Australia.
-In 2002 I contributed as chair and presenter for a session in a conference co-organized by the Australian Academy of Humanities.
+In 2002 I contributed as chair and presenter for a session in a conference co-organized by the Australian Academy of

+Humanities.
 In 2003 I was a speaker at the International Conference on Music and Gesture, University of East Anglia, UK, on my concept of NoiseSpeech.
 I was Chair, discussion facilitator and presenter, on IT and Educational Futures, at the Association of Commonwealth Universities, Triennial Conference, Belfast, UK, September 2003.
 In 2004 I spoke at a symposium of the International Musicological Society (held in Melbourne) and also gave the closing address.
-Our current work appeared at the 2005 Experimental Psychology Conference, Melbourne, and at the Asia Pacific Conference on Music Cognition (August 2005), at which I was a session chair, and at the International Conferences on Music Perception and Cognition,

-Bologna 2006, Montreal 2007, and Sapporo 2008 and regularly since.
+Our current work appeared at the 2005 Experimental Psychology Conference, Melbourne, and at the Asia Pacific Conference on Music Cognition (August 2005), at which I was a session chair, and at the International Conferences on Music Perception and Cognition, Bologna 2006, Montreal 2007, and Sapporo 2008 and regularly since.
 In 2005 I gave 3 Keynote addresses on music cognition and computation (Griffith University, HCSNet conference, and the Conceptualising Communication Conference at University of New England); while in 2010 I gave a workshop course on Time series analysis for the cognitive sciences, to the Human Communications Sciences Network.
 In 2008 I was a keynote at the Australasian Computer Music Association Annual conference, and in 2009 at Research-led practice in the creative arts (at a symposium run by Deakin Creative).
 In 2012 I have presented at an Econometrics symposium in Tasmania (because of the importance of time series analysis, a statistical technique I use widely, in that field).
-Similarly, in 2012 I was an invited speaker at the Joint Statistical Meetings (San Diego, USA), and at the International Interactive Keyboard Symposium (London, November); and in 2013 on computational and cognitive approaches to sound design and spatialisation at the first Singapore Sound Symposium.
+Similarly, in 2012 I was an invited speaker at the Joint Statistical Meetings (San Diego, USA), and at the International Interactive Keyboard Symposium (London, November): and in 2013 on computational and cognitive approaches to sound design and spatialisation at the first Singapore Sound Symposium.

 Since 2015: I was invited to symposia at the US society for music cognition (SMPC), and the Electronic Literature Conferences (Norway, Portugal), and had work presented also at ESCOM (the European Society for Music Cognition), the International Conference on Music Perception and Cognition, and NIME (New Interfaces for Music Expression).
 I gave a keynote at both the inaugural Australasian Jazz and Improvisation Research Network meeting and that in 2021, and I contribute as a committee member to its ongoing endeavours.
 As an illustration of my ongoing research presentations, I note that in 2018 I gave 3 talks in Australia, and 5 in the UK.
+As covid hopefully recedes somewhat, I am recommencing more fully such activities in 2023, with substantial talks in Coimbra (Portugal), the UK, and as an Alfred Hook Public lecture at the University of Sydney.